gertminov/tproj/README.md

 - [ ] make the base folder configurable. currently the base folder is `F:/tempProjects`
-- [ ] upload the auto cleaner part.
+- [ ] explain how cleaner part works